 After assessing the dishes and the number of badges awarded to them, you can already guess that it was the best dinner we had the pleasure to test.
 Apart from the fact that it was delicious, beautiful and at a high level, it was simply a pleasant evening, nice and fun.
 We felt really welcome.
 It may be strange, but with a stiff classic Fine Dining it’s difficult to maintain professionalism and elegance, and at the same time be nice and free.
 In the Epoka it succeeded.
 It was indeed the Fun Dining, but it was no worse than the Fine Dining.

 In addition, because I informed during booking that one person does not eat some products, other versions of the recipes have been prepared.
 What was very nice, they were not poorer versions, but equally laborious and of similar value as the original dishes on the menu.
 Of course, the Order of the Happy Eggplant is well deserved for this wonderful tasting dinner.

 Chef Marcin Przybysz eagerly talked about dishes and how the restaurant was created, about the contribution to its creation, about his inspiration from the old recipes of Polish cuisine (to which the tasting menu referred that evening).
 Thanks to the kindness of the Chef, we were able to admire the work of the whole team and what is happening in the kitchen.
 Amazing experience.
 It was difficult to focus on food, seeing with what precision dishes are prepared, how efficiently and with commitment the whole team works.

-Minuses?
-I have not found.
+Downsides?
+I have not found one.
 Maybe that we would like even more recipes, or that I don’t live in Warsaw.

 Link to the restaurant Epoka